How to Keep Your Cat Out of Trouble

 • they like to chew on stuff….cardboard boxes, laptop covers, etc

-Unfortunately there are many house plants that are are big trouble for cats.
-For a list of some of those, visit this website of the ASPCA.
+Unfortunately there are many house plants that are toxic for cats.
+For a list of some of those, visit this website of the ASPCA and do not put any plants you find on that list anywhere a cat can access the plant.

 Two things cats love to do are jump up on things and snack on food.
 Hot food left on a hot range or on a table presents them with temptations they should resist but unfortunately may not.
 A burned paw or mouth could be the result.